newmediacollective/Sites/README.md

 pyjwt --key=$(cat app/sites/{host}/secret.txt) encode sitename={host}
 ```

-Then you can use the helper script to post images:
+Then you can use the helper script to post images and text:
 ```
-./scripts/post.sh {host} /path/to/image.jpg "caption" "location"
+./scripts/post_image.sh {host} /path/to/image.jpg "caption" "location"
+./scripts/post_text.sh {host} /path/to/text.txt  "location"
 ```

 Under the hood, it's just an HTTP POST request to `https://{host}/posts`, meaning you can use that token to post images from anywhere: